Last updated at 16:30, 12 Aug 2015 Uploaded at 21:39, 6 Oct 2013

-- For the current version, all of the most common compatibility patches are included in the installer!
-The readme also answeres some questions about popular mods that don't need patches (since the question comes up a lot)
+- For the current version, numerous compatibility patches are included in the installer!
+The read me also answers some questions about popular mods that don't need patches (since the question comes up a lot)

 - This mod is intended to be easy to use and requires the least possible hassle to install.
 No script extenders and special game versions are required.
 I tried to keep most things as simple and clean as possible.
 There are no new scripts that can get stuck and pollute your save game files.

 - The Climates of Tamriel - Sound add-on is not compatible with AOS.
 The game won't break but the load order decides which mod takes priority in the regions in which both mods overlap.
 This means adding the additional CoT sound module after AOS will override most of AOS features in those affected regions.